 Daily Gratitude

 As you continue in a daily gratitude practice, you will notice your attitude changing.
-You will find more and more to be thankful for, and actively giving Him thanks and praise throughout your day.
+You will have a more positive mindset and see more and more to be grateful for.
 You will see His great love in everything from the starry heavens to that first morning sip of coffee or tea.

 Choose gratitude!
 It will cost you nothing except a few moments in your day and can change your life!